jotd666/karatechamp500/README.md

 bugs:

 - fake fight in title screen: not working
-- computer should not move past player either (implement player x boundary when not jumping): should be able to perform weak reverse punch and hit: leave the computer come close without moving to test
+- computer should not move past player either: should be able to perform weak reverse punch and hit: leave the computer come close without moving to test
 - points (not score) doesn't show all the time (cpu or human)
 - after winning a round by timeout, opponent doesn't move anymore (cpu)